Charles and Camilla Visit the Pope

 As is usual during official visits, gifts were exchanged; the Prince presented the Pope with a set of ceramic plates decorated with watercolour paintings of flowers from the Highgrove gardens and a signed photograph of himself and his wife, while the Pope gave the Prince a 500-year-old drawing of St Peter’s Basilica.
 It had been rumoured that the Pope’s gift would be a copy of the letter requesting an annulment of the marriage between Henry VIII and Catherine of Aragon; however, wiser heads prevailed.

 The Prince and Duchess are also visiting Italy and Germany before returning to England on Thursday.
-For more information about their trip, see this thread.Filed under British Royals
+For more information about their trip, see this thread.Filed under The United Kingdom

-Tagged Official Visit, Pope Benedict XVI, The Duchess of Cornwall, The Prince of Wales.
+Tagged Environment, Global Warming, Official Visit, Pope Benedict XVI, The Duchess of Cornwall, The Prince of Wales, Vatican City.